chandler150/Universal-CNC-Spindle-Motor-Controller/README.md

 # Universal-CNC-Spindle-Motor-Controller
 Interfaces Standard 110v routers with a Stm32 Nucleo Microcontroller to be user controlled or driven with external PWM signal

+This project is UNDER DEVELOPMENT.
+Use at your own risk to your own microcontroller.
+Have a safety switch if connecting to a real motor.
+Do not use on Sensitive projects.

 # Please see these two Youtube videos of our user interface in action:

 https://www.youtube.com/watch?v=sXIVNTlEWcw&feature=youtu.be